 ADVERTISEMENT

-An easy way to understand this phenomenon is comparing the size of a wolf’s skull compared to that of a poodle, the more domesticated the animal becomes, the more dependant it is on the care of others and thus, the more their features resemble that of children or, in this case, pups.
+An easy way to understand this phenomenon is to compare the size of a wolf’s skull to that of a poodle.
+The more domesticated the animal becomes, the more dependent it is on the care of others, and thus, the more its features resemble those of children or, in this case, pups.

 Image credits: CCTV Video News Agency